Improved Measurements of Muonic Helium Ground-State Hyperfine Structure at a Near-Zero Magnetic Field

-Muonic helium HFS resonance curves measured chronologically at a He gas pressure of 4.0, 10.4, and 3.0 atm are shown in Fig.~\ref{Fig2} using delayed events from 1.6 $\mu$s after the second muon pulse.
-The data for these curves were obtained in 105, 63, and 76 hours, respectively, including changing frequencies.
-The data analysis was performed by determining the hit-cluster and taking coincidence between the two detector layers as described in \cite{Kanda2021}.
+Muonic helium HFS resonance curves measured chronologically at a He gas pressure of 4.0, 10.4, and 3.0~atm are shown in Fig.~\ref{Fig2} using delayed events from 1.6~$\mu$s after the second muon pulse.
+The data for these curves were obtained in 105, 63, and 76 h, respectively, including changing frequencies.
+The data analysis was performed by determining the hit cluster and taking coincidence between the two detector layers as described in \cite{Kanda2021}.
 Data with fluctuating microwave power feedback readings were ignored in the final analysis.
-The resonance curve centers were determined by fitting a theoretical resonance line shape using the ``{\it old muonium}'' method \cite{Liu1999} (same at zero field) from 1.6 to 60 $\mu$s.
-The reduced chi-square in Fig.~\ref{Fig2} are $\chi^2$/NDF = 7.6/14, 5.5/7, and 47.0/22, respectively.
-The poor $\chi^2$ of Fig.~\ref{Fig2}c results from data taken near the resonance center with no Rabi-oscillation signals observed despite the microwave power feedback readings being normal, so the data was retained.
+The resonance curve centers were determined by fitting a theoretical resonance line shape using the ``{\it old muonium}'' method \cite{Liu1999} (same at zero field) from 1.6 to 60~$\mu$s.
+The reduced chi-squared values ($\chi^2$/ndf, where ndf is the number of degrees of freedom) in Fig.~\ref{Fig2} are 7.6/14, 5.5/7, and 47.0/22, respectively.
+The poor $\chi^2$ of Fig.~\ref{Fig2}(c) results from data taken near the resonance center with no Rabi-oscillation signals observed despite normal microwave power feedback readings.

-During the last two measurements at 10.4 and 3.0 atm, a blind analysis method was introduced that adds an unknown offset value to the applied microwave frequency (randomly selected $\pm$8 kHz, fixed for all measurements), resulting in a measured resonance curve with that offset value.
-When the analysis was completed, the blind was opened, and the obtained value was corrected with that offset revealing the true resonance frequency \cite{Nishimura2023}.
+During the last two measurements at 10.4 and 3.0~atm, a blind analysis method was introduced that adds a \mbox{secret} offset value to the applied microwave frequency (randomly selected $\pm$8~kHz, fixed for all measurements), resulting in a measured resonance curve with that offset value.
+When the analysis was completed, the blind was opened, revealing the actual resonance frequency.